 Descriptive and Prescriptive Analytics

-- DYMATICA can help organizations develop, understand, and compare likely effects of potential COAs under a variety of geopolitical scenarios.
+- DYMATICA helps organizations develop, understand, and compare likely effects of potential COAs under a variety of geopolitical scenarios.
 It supports hypothesis generation and COA development, analysis, and comparison, while accounting for uncertainty in the environment.
 DYMATICA can also compare and integrate views from multiple SMEs in a common, decision theory-based format.

 - Current efforts have coupled DYMATICA with interdependent physical infrastructure models designed to simulate detailed disruption dynamics (electric power, food fuel, transportation) and a social media model designed to simulate information contagion effects.
 (For more information, please see DYMATICA Assessments)

 - Developed associated scenarios with adversary actors based on real-world events and behaviors for training and evaluation.